 1485 – 1546: The Emergence of the Royal Navy.

 Some historians contribute the early evolving naval power of England to Henry VII (1485-1509), who did start a shipbuilding program to strengthen the navy.
 However, it was with the accession to the throne of Henry VIII in 1509 that most histories of the Royal Navy commence.
 When Henry became king, he had only a handful of warships at his disposal and these were usually merchant ships fitted with guns.
 However, with threats from the Scots to the north and the French to the south, he knew he needed a standing navy.
 During his reign, the navy developed basic features which identified it for the next 300 years.
-The ultimate symbol of the Crown’s power at sea, the warship, emerged as a powerful and valued weapon and no ship other than the Mary Rose came to represent unabashed naval power.
+The ultimate symbol of the Crown’s power at sea, the warship, emerged as a powerful and valued weapon and no ship came to represent unabashed naval power more than the Mary Rose.

 The Mary Rose was one of two of the most cherished warships, the other being Henry Grâce à Dieu, also known as “Great Harry”.
 At Henry VIII death, 80 vessels had been added to the navy.
 As evidenced by the Mary Rose, not only were vessels getting larger, but they carried larger cannons placed on carriages.
 Naval carriages are mobile frames on small wheels that allowed the cannon to recoil back, be re-loaded, and then moved forward into a firing position.
 This greatly increased the firepower of naval vessels.